 If you are concerned about your baby’s development, it is best to speak with your pediatrician and arrange a consultation with a pediatric therapist.
-The earlier we can detect challenges and intervene, the better the outcomes will be.
+The earlier we can detect challenges and provide prevention in the form of early intervention services , the better the outcomes will be.

 Latest posts by Wendi McKenna DPT, PCS, C/NDT (see all)

 - The Most Common Developmental Red Flags for Infants - May 17, 2017